hale2024/flags/Proving Grounds/seppuku/writeup.md

 The machine's IP has been aliased as `seppuku`.

 ## Recon
-We start off by performing an initial scan for the top ports.
+We start off by performing an initial scan for the most common ports.

 `nmap -F seppuku`